jrief/django-formset/docs/source/dual-selector.rst

 By default, Django handles the necessary mapping model for a many-to-many relation by itself.
 In some situations one might want to add additional `fields to that intermediate mapping model`_, for example to sort the selected opinions according to the user's preference.
-This is where the special model field :class:`formset.fields.SortableManyToManyField` becomes useful.
+This is where the special model field :class:`formset.formfields.SortableManyToManyField` becomes useful.

 .. _fields to that intermediate mapping model: https://docs.djangoproject.com/en/stable/topics/db/models/#intermediary-manytomany